aspose-slides/Aspose.Slides-API-References/english/php-java/chartcategorycollection/add/_index.md

 ---
 title: add
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 10
 url: /php-java/chartcategorycollection/add/
 ---

-## add(com.aspose.slides.IChartDataCell) method
+## add(ChartDataCell chartDataCell)  method

  If category exists in collection, return it.
 Else creates new chart category from IChartDataCell and adds it to the collection.